GuenterQuast/picoCosmo/README.md

 ## Running on Raspberry Pi

 *picoCosmo* also runs on the very popular Rasbperry Pi single board computer.
-After setting up your Raspberry Pi, the following steps should be taken to update and install all necessary packages (Debian release *stretch*):
+After setting up your Raspberry Pi, the following steps should be taken to update and install all necessary packages (latest Debian releases *stretch* and *buster*):

 ```bash
 sudo apt-get update